mk-fg/reliable-discord-client-irc-daemon/README.md

 - Rename couple users, referenced by their discord username and id.

-  `/t info <nick-or-part-of-it>` command in discord channel or similar `/who` irc-command can help to [Lookup Discord IDs], like ones used there.
+  `/t info <nick-or-part-of-it>` command in discord channel or similar `/who` irc-command can help to [Lookup discord IDs], like ones used there.

 Currently only listed types of renaming are implemented, for discord prefixes and channels, but there are also options under \[irc\] section to set names for